 This course is designed to provide students with a basic knowledge of carburetors and multi-carburetor systems.
 Students will learn the proper cfm to cubic inch ratio on high performance engines and how to set up these carburetors for maximum horsepower and performance.
-Students will also learn high performance mathematics utilizing a desk top dyno, combining hands-on activities with classroom instruction.
+Students will also learn high performance mathematics utilizing hands-on activities with classroom instruction.
 Students will learn engine simulations, as well as how to properly document and record both horsepower and torque specifications, enabling students to match up the best combinations for both foreign and domestic cars to achieve maximum horsepower.

-HPR-106 Forced Air Induction: Bolt-On 150 Clock Hours / 9.00 QCH
+HPR-106 Forced Air Induction 150 Clock Hours / 9.00 QCH

 This course introduces students to the theories and principles behind forced air induction.
 Students will learn the effects of nitrous oxide, superchargers, and turbo chargers as they relate to horsepower.
 Students will gain knowledge of proper application to both foreign and domestic vehicles.
 Once students become familiar with these systems, they will apply them to troubleshooting techniques.
-Students will learn how to install, diagnose, and repair bolt on equipment such as turbochargers, superchargers, aftermarket ignition systems, and exhaust systems on sport compact vehicles.
-Students will gain an understanding of how these bolt on systems increase or could decrease horsepower.
-Students will also learn the operating principles of both heating and air conditioning diagnosis and repair procedures.
+Students will learn how to diagnose, and repair bolt on equipment such as turbochargers, superchargers, aftermarket ignition systems, and exhaust systems on sport compact vehicles.
+Students will gain an understanding of how these bolt on systems increase or could decrease horsepower..